Gene Hunt: Personality and appearance

-When having just joined the police at the age of 19, Hunt is shown to be a fresh-faced young man with a slim build, and wearing a blue police tunic, a three quarter length police trench coat, with the epaulette identity number 6620.
+When having just joined the police at the age of 19, Hunt is shown to be a fresh-faced young man with a slim build, and wearing a blue police tunic, a three-quarter length police trench coat, with the epaulette identity number 6620.
 This version of Hunt is portrayed by Mason Kayne.

+The middle-aged version of Hunt that we see in Life on Mars and Ashes to Ashes is tall and strong, larger and more physically dominant than those around him, in contrast to his younger self.
+He is practically fearless, as shown by his dangerous driving style and his willingness (or even eagerness) to get involved in fights.

 During Life on Mars, Hunt often wore a beige camel coat with a white shirt and tie, grey suit and trousers with white slip-on shoes, typical of the period.
 His top shirt button is always undone and his tie always hangs halfway down his chest in an untidy, dishevelled fashion.
 In Ashes to Ashes, he is often seen wearing a black suit, striped tie, Crombie coat and snakeskin boots.
+Hunt gives the impression that he wears his coat almost like a suit of armour or superhero cape.